“Anything is possible. You just have to be creative”

 As an event planner, she explains, “our clients want to see that we’re fun people.
 They want to see that we’re going on vacation and experiencing things and doing creative things”.
 Dallas says that it is important to find that balance, but it is a personal journey to find it.

 My name is Tina small town I am from Philadelphia originally.
-I’ve been living here in Myrtle Beach for about 35 years now.
+I’ve been living in Myrtle Beach for about 35 years.
 I moved here after college.

 So where did you go to college?
 Was it up in Philadelphia or down here?

-Tell me a little bit then where you went from there.
+Tell me a little bit then where you got from there.
 How has your culinary career developed?

-During school, I did a couple internships.
+During school, I did a couple of internships.
 With some small places around town, really the first job that I had was with the island Vista, or actually with the Sea Island Inn.
 I learned a lot, there it was like a fixed price menu, so it rotated on a two-week rotation.
-And that’s kind of where I started baking.
+And that’s where I started baking.
 Because really, initially, I was hired to bake.
 Although I didn’t have any baking background at school.
-We didn’t have that program set up yet.
+We haven’t had that program set up yet.
 But I’ve only taken a couple baking classes.

 But Mike, the chef there, was really into having fresh desserts, and fresh bread.
-So that’s kind of where my love started with it.
+So, that is where my love started with it.
 I did learn a lot there by you know, working the line and doing prep work and ordering and stuff like that.
-But basically, I went from there to a small place like NYX on 61st.
+But basically, I went from there to a small place like NYX on the 61st.
 It was like the old Latiff’s.
-I went there, worked there for about nine months, and then this job at the Dunes Club opened up and I moved over to there.
-And that’s where I started as the pastry chef.
+I went there, worked there for about nine months, and then this job at the Dunes Club opened up, and I moved over there.
+And that’s where I started as a pastry chef.

 So, tell me about your titles from Sea Island inn Island vista all the way up.
 What was your title?